nestauk/asf_exploration/README.md

 ## 🎮 User guidelines

 1. Use the directory above to find the exploration that you are looking for.
+2. Clone this repository.
-2. Create an environment for that exploration.
-This will probably involve running `conda create -n <exploration>_<name> python=3` and installing some requirements, but check each exploration for its installation instructions.
+3. Create the environment for that exploration.
+This will probably involve running `conda create -n <exploration>_<name> python=3` and installing some requirements specified in the sub-directory.
+Each exploration should have its own installation instructions.

 ## 📝  Contributor guidelines